pollen-robotics/website/content/reachy.md

       title : HEALTCARE
       icon : fa-clinic-medical
       color : red
-      short_text : Reachy can replace the mechanical tasks execution.
-Moreover, he will undoubtedly bring joy and confidence to the patients and medical personnel text : "WIP"
+      short_text : Reachy can replace the mechanical tasks execution, undoubtedly bringing joy and confidence to the patients and medical personnel text : "WIP"

     - slug : retail